ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 ## filesystemCapacity

 Returns the capacity information of the disk, in bytes.
-This information is evaluated using the configured by path
+This information is evaluated using the configured by path.

 ## finalizeAggregation